Everything That Rises Must Converge

-Everything That Rises Must Converge is a collection of short stories written by Flannery O'Connor during the final decade of her life.
-The collection's eponymous story derives its name from the work of Pierre Teilhard de Chardin.
+Everything That Rises Must Converge is a collection of nine short stories written by Flannery O'Connor during the final decade of her life.
 The collection was published posthumously in 1965 and contains an introduction by Robert Fitzgerald.
-Of the volume's nine stories, seven had been printed in magazines or literary journals prior to being collected, including three that won O. Henry Awards: "Greenleaf" (1957), "Everything That Rises Must Converge" (1963), and "Revelation" (1965).
-"Judgment Day" is a dramatically reworked version of "The Geranium", which was one of O'Connor's earliest publications and appeared in her graduate thesis at the University of Iowa.
-"Parker's Back", the collection's only completely new story, was a last-minute addition.
+It includes all three of O'Connor's O. Henry Award-winning stories: "Greenleaf" (1957), "Everything That Rises Must Converge" (1963), and "Revelation" (1965).
+In addition, it contains two stories that were published for the first time via the collection: "Parker's Back" and "Judgement Day".